Given (manga): Manga

 Given has been serialized in the bimonthly magazine Chéri+ since April 2013.
-In Japan, the series has been collected into eight bound volumes published by Shinshokan.
+In Japan, the series has been collected into nine bound volumes published by Shinshokan.
 An English-language translation is published by Viz Media under their SuBLime imprint, with the first volume released in February 2020.
-The series will end serialization on March 30, 2023, with an important announcement to follow.
+The series ended serialization on March 30, 2023.

+On January 30, 2024, Given's spin-off epilogue series, Given 10th Mix, premiered in the March 2024 issue of Chéri+.
+Its events take place 10 years after the conclusion of the original manga.

 Given is the first multi-volume work produced by manga artist Natsuki Kizu, following her two previous single-volume series Yukimura-sensei to Kei-kun (Yukimura and Kei, 2013) and Links (2014).

 Anime

 An anime television series adaptation produced by Lerche was announced during a Fuji TV press conference on March 14, 2019.
 The series aired from July 11 to September 19, 2019 on Noitamina, the network's late-night anime programming block, making Given the first BL series to air on Noitamina.
-The series is syndicated by Crunchyroll, which simulcast the series worldwide outside of Asia.
-In Southeast Asia, the series released on WeTV on May 18, 2021.
+The series is syndicated by Crunchyroll, which simulcasts the series worldwide outside of Asia.
+In Southeast Asia, the series was released on WeTV on May 18, 2021.